 I somehow convinced my friends to join me on a trip to Ireland in December.
 I had a long weekend and the flight from Madrid was short and affordable.
 I’m not sure if my Mexican/Californian blood is getting used to real winters or I overly prepared with a coat that barely allows for movement, but the cold Irish winter seemed bearable.
-Going to the Cliffs of Moher, of course, was a different story.
-I will share my notes on this weekend getaway so you can take advantage of your time there.
+Going to the Cliffs of Moher, of course, was a different story which I shared in a separated post.
+Here, I share with you my notes on this weekend getaway so you can take advantage of your time in Ireland.

 The airport is not too far from the city.
 The Airlink express (747) bus leaves every 15 minutes from the airport and will take you 30 minutes to arrive at the Gardiner Street stop, where most hostels and B&B’s are.
 This bus costs €7 for a single trip or €12 for a roundtrip.
-The last one departs from the airport at 12:30am (00.30).
+The last bus departing from the airport leaves at 12:30am (00:

 As always, I recommend a walking tour.
 This time I chose the popular SANDEMANs.
-They have free tours departing at 10am, 11am or 2pm (14:00) from Barnardo Square in front of City Hall.
+They have free tours departing at 10am, 11am or 2pm (14:00) from Barnardo Square which is right in front of City Hall.
 Check their website for updated times and departing locations.

 Dublin is very walkable but be prepared for rain and wind, especially during the winter.

-Dating from 1204 it has 2 small museums and gardens.
-One of the gardens is small, cute and patio-like located on the rooftop.
-Perfect place to chill over the summer.
-Inside the castle, you can also find the Chester Beatty Library with cushions to seat and relax.
+Dating from 1204 it has two small museums and gardens.
+One of the gardens is a small, cute and patio-like located on the rooftop.
+It’s a perfect place to chill over the summer.
+Inside the castle, you can also find the Chester Beatty Library with cushions where you can seat and relax.
 I went here to warm up and rest after the walking tour.

 Temple Bar, is not only a famous bar among tourists, it is also a popular neighborhood along the river.
-Its cobble stone streets give Dublin such an old timey and distinctive vibe along with the crowded pubs hosting live music.
+Its cobble stone streets give Dublin such an old timey and distinctive vibe along with the crowded pubs hosting live music almost every night.

-This beautiful college is located in the center of Dublin, surrounded by many shops and restaurants.
-It’s a notorious tourist destination because of its library holding the Book of Kells, an illuminated manuscript Gospel book in Latin dating back to the 9th century.
+This beautiful college is located in the center of Dublin and it’s surrounded by many shops and restaurants.
+Trinity College is a notorious tourist destination because of its library holding the Book of Kells, an illuminated manuscript Gospel book in Latin dating back to the 9th century.
 I personally opted for not visiting the library despite hearing good things since I only had one day to explore the city.
 Another reason being that I’m on a budget and the €14 (€11 for students) entrance fee was not feasible.
 You can still appreciate the beauty of the campus for free.

 You’ll find delicious food in any pub.
 An important thing to remember though is that kitchens close at 9pm (21:00).
 Pints range from €5-7 depending on the beer and most pubs have a good selection of draught beers.